Azure Container Registry authentication with service principals

 When to use a service principal

 You should use a service principal to provide registry access in headless scenarios.
 That is, any application, service, or script that must push or pull container images in an automated or otherwise unattended manner.
+For example:

 Create a service principal